wellsst/wellsst.github.io/_drafts/blockchain_apps.md

 ## Disclaimer

-I am not a physicist or mathematician
+I am not (yet) a blockchain expert

 ## Additional Points